ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-manage-alert-notifications.md

-# Managing Kardia ECG App Alerts
+# Understanding Your Kardia ECG Analysis Results

-Your Kardia app generates alerts to help you understand your ECG results and take appropriate action.
-These alerts can confirm normal readings, flag potential rhythm concerns that may need medical review, or warn about technical issues like unreadable or sync errors.
+Your Kardia app provides instant analysis of your ECG recordings to help you monitor your heart health.

-This guide shows you how to interpret different alert types, manage notifications within the app, troubleshoot common issues, and determine when to contact your healthcare provider.
+This guide shows you how to access your ECG history, interpret different analysis results, troubleshoot recording issues, and determine when to contact your healthcare provider.

 ## Prerequisites